alpha-egg/Notes/托福/口语/Task 3.md

 LISTENING

+The professor uses his own experience ...

 high school, was addicted to / indulge in video game and he failed in his chemistry.

 He wanted a good job and thus he should do well in  chemistry, but he knew it' s impossible for him to give up video game.
 So he changed his perspective.
 Chemistry was his only bad subject, and he wanted to be a socialist rather than a chemist.
-Therefore, he needn't do well in chemistry,
+Therefore, he needn't do well in all classes like chemistry.
+He only need do well in classes  related to his future career.
+At last, he resolve the contradiction between his actions and beliefs.
 ## 单词积累

 - hammer 榔头，锤子